MichalinaK06/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 - **Convergence**: The estimate improves with more points, but the error decreases slowly (~1/√N).

-- **Computational Considerations**: Large N improves accuracy but increases runtime.
+- **Computational Considerations**: Large number of points improves accuracy but increases runtime.

 ---